 The 10 Best iPad Pro Cases

 This wiki has been updated 34 times since it was first published in January of 2017.
 Released in 2015, the revolutionary iPad Pro has changed the way its many fans work and play, but it's not cheap, by any means.
 You can protect your investment with one of these highly-rated cases.
 Ranging from the minimalistic and chic to tank-like and rugged, these defensive covers can provide some peace of mind when using and transporting your precious gadget, Many can be used as stands, too.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes